What is an IUD?

-- No. Using safer sex supplies every time you have sex reduces the risk of getting an STI (sexually transmitted infection) or HIV infection.
+- Use safer sex supplies such as condoms and sex dams every time you have sex to reduce the risk of STIs (sexually transmitted infection) or HIV.

 Are there any side effects?

-What do I do if I want my IUD taken out?
+What if I want my IUD taken out?

-- If you want to have your IUD taken out, you must see a health care provider.
+- An IUD is removed by a health care provider.
 Do not try to take an IUD out by yourself.

-- Call the health care provider who inserted the IUD.
+- Call the health care provider who inserted the IUD as soon as possible.
 In the meantime, consider using another kind of birth control such as condoms.

 Where can I get more information?